craigbuckler/pixdb/README.md

 | `lowerBound` | * | lower key value |
 | `upperBound` | * | upper key value |

-Returns a Promise which resolves/rejects when number of records is known.
+Returns a Promise which resolves/rejects when number of records is determined.

 ```js
 // number of records in 'state'